MattCSmith/Project-365/README.md

 Super close to finishing these helper functions now.
 Finished off another one and made a decent started to the second one.
 One and a half left to do.

+## Day 73
+#### **Project:** Leaderboard

+Finished up the helper functions today 🎉.
+Next up is to implement and test the helper function.
+Fingers cross I can do all of that by midweek